OptimalBI/optimal-spyglass-open-source/README.md

 # OptimalSpyglass v0.0.6#
+Copyright 2015 OptimalBI - Licensed under the Apache License, Version 2.0

 ## The story: ##
-At OptimalBI we use many AWS accounts, and from time to time use more than one region.
+At OptimalBI we use many AWS accounts, and from time to time more than one region.
 This caused an issue when we didn't realise we had AWS resources running that didn't need to be!
-We looked around and didn't find a free, easy-to-use solution to give us cross-account, cross-region visibility of how much we are spending on AWS at a point in time.
-So we built one.
-Hence OptimalSpyglass was born!
+We looked around and didn't find a free, easy-to-use solution to give us cross-account, cross-region visibility of what's running and an estimated cost per hour.
+So we built one, and OptimalSpyglass was born!

 ## What it does: ##
 This app is designed to help see what you have running in the AWS cloud, across regions and accounts.